 Living With The Land is slightly less popular, but still fun: you take a slow boat ride through Disney’s greenhouse and learn about the history of farming, plus see fish, plants, and even Mickey-Mouse-shaped veggies!
 Guests repeatedly rate this as a great attraction – it’s worth your time.

-Assuming you entered when Epcot opened, it should be lunchtime now.
+Assuming you entered when Epcot opened, it should be late breakfast time now.
 As you’re leaving the exit for Living With The Land, you should see the entrance for the Sunshine Seasons food court.

-The Sunshine Seasons food court is one of the best in Disney World: you’ll see multiple stations with the option of Asian fusion food, a grill with burgers, sandwiches, cold salads, and a very large selection of drinks and desserts.
-Eat your lunch here – there’s plenty of seating available.
+The Sunshine Seasons food court is one of the best in Disney World: you’ll see multiple stations with a wide variety of breakfast foods: pancakes, french toast, oatmeal, bakery items, and a selection of drinks.

 The Seas / Spaceship Earth / Journey Into Imagination With Figment